 I had hoped that someday there would be a dating service that offered companionship on a level that took out the physical component.
 You could hold hands or cuddle, but the rest was never really brought into the equation.
 It was almost like an unwritten rule that wasn’t discussed, sort of the way it’s known to stay away from topics like politics, sex, and religion on a first date.

-Needless to say, a friend on Facebook posted a link to this site called 2date4Love.com.
-The founder, Laura B. was diagnosed with Stage IV cervical cancer and after treatments found that her body no longer responded the same way as it did before, which made it a challenge to date.
+Needless to say, a friend on Facebook posted a link to this site called Romance Only (formerly 2date4Love.com) The founder, Laura B. was diagnosed with Stage IV cervical cancer and after treatments found that her body no longer responded the same way as it did before, which made it a challenge to date.
 The site is geared towards people who are looking for love that doesn’t focus on the physical.
-It is about finding a compatible partner who respects and understands your decision that intimacy can be much more than what it initially is portrayed in the media and amongst society.
+It is about finding a compatible partner who respects and understands your decision that intimacy can be much more than what it initially is portrayed in the media and in society.

 My only hope is that people will genuinely sign up and the fakes who prey on the vulnerable will just continue to browse the other dating sites and leave this one alone.